Aerosmith's Steven Tyler opens home in Tennessee for abused girls

 Aerosmith frontman Steven Tyler celebrated the opening this week of Janie's House, a facility in Memphis, Tennessee, for girls who have been abused or neglected.

-The Grammy-winning singer, known for tying scarves around his microphone stand, attended a "scarf-cutting" ceremony on Monday at the house he helped fund that provides a safe space for abused girls in the Memphis area.
+The Grammy-winning singer, known for tying scarves around his microphone stand, attended a "scarf-cutting" ceremony Monday at the house he helped fund.

 "This does my heart and my soul good," Tyler said at the opening.
 "This is real."